-Investment properties are measured initially at cost including transaction costs.
-An investment property acquired through an exchange transaction is measured at fair value of the asset acquired unless the fair value of the asset cannot be measured reliably, in which case the investment property acquired is measured at the carrying amount of asset given up.
-Foreclosed properties are classified under "Investment properties" in the statements of financial position from foreclosure date.
-Subsequent to initial recognition, depreciable investment properties are carried at cost less accumulated depreciation and impairment loss, if any.
+Foreclosed properties are measured initially at cost including transaction costs.
+A foreclosed property acquired through an exchange transaction is measured at fair value of the asset acquired unless the fair value of the asset cannot be measured reliably, in which case the investment property acquired is measured at the carrying amount of asset given up.
+Foreclosed properties are classified under "Investment properties" in the statements of financial position unless transferred to a trustee bank.
+In which case, the foreclosed properties are classified under "Other assets" account in the statements of financial position.
+Subsequent to initial recognition, depreciable foreclosed properties are carried at cost less accumulated depreciation and impairment loss, if any.

-Expenditures incurred after the investment properties have been put into operations, such as repairs and maintenance costs, are normally charged to operations in the period in which the costs are incurred.
+Expenditures incurred after the foreclosed properties have been put into operations, such as repairs and maintenance costs, are normally charged to operations in the period in which the costs are incurred.

-Transfers are made to investment properties when, and only when, there is a change in use evidenced by ending of owner occupation or commencement of an operating lease to another party.
-Transfers are made from investment properties when there is a change in use evidenced by commencement of owner occupation or commencement of development with a view to sell.
+Transfers are made to foreclosed properties when, and only when, there is a change in use evidenced by ending of owner occupation or commencement of an operating lease to another party.
+Transfers are made from foreclosed properties when there is a change in use evidenced by commencement of owner occupation or commencement of development with a view to sell.

-Depreciation is calculated on a straight-line basis over the estimated remaining useful life from the time of acquisition of the investment properties.
-The estimated useful lives of the Bank's investment properties range from 10 to 40 years.
-The period and method of depreciation are reviewed periodically to ensure that the period and method of depreciation are consistent with the expected pattern of economic benefits from items of investment properties.
+Depreciation is calculated on a straight-line basis over the estimated remaining useful life from the time of acquisition of the foreclosed properties.
+The estimated useful lives of the Bank's foreclosed properties range from 10 to 40 years.
+The period and method of depreciation are reviewed periodically to ensure that the period and method of depreciation are consistent with the expected pattern of economic benefits from items of foreclosed properties.

-Investment properties are derecognized when they have either been disposed of or when the investment property is permanently withdrawn from use and no future benefit is expected from its disposal.
-Any gains or losses on the retirement or disposal of an investment property are recognized in the statements of income in the year of retirement or disposal.
+Foreclosed properties are derecognized when they have either been disposed of or when the foreclosed property is permanently withdrawn from use and no future benefit is expected from its disposal.
+Any gains or losses on the retirement or disposal of an foreclosed properties are recognized in the statements of income in the year of retirement or disposal.